simeononsecurity/simeononsecurity.ch/content/articles/best-full-disk-encryption-solutions-windows/index.en.md

 ## BitLocker

 **BitLocker** is one of the best full disk encryption solutions for Windows, offering robust protection for the entire disk.
 This feature is included in certain editions of Microsoft Windows, such as the professional and enterprise versions.
-It seamlessly integrates with the Windows operating system, providing a convenient and familiar experience for users.
+It smoothly integrates with the Windows operating system, providing a convenient and familiar experience for users.

 BitLocker uses the **Advanced Encryption Standard (AES)** algorithm with **256-bit encryption keys**, which is widely recognized as secure and reliable.
 This ensures that your data remains protected from unauthorized access.
 If your device has a compatible Trusted Platform Module (TPM) chip, BitLocker also supports **hardware encryption**, using it for enhanced security.